cuiyongbo/ProgrammingPearls/machine-learning-note/tritonserver-note/nvidia_triton_inference_server_note.md

       model_name: "image_preprocess_model"
       model_version: -1
       input_map {
-        key: "RAW_IMAGE" # an input/output name of the composing model
+        key: "RAW_IMAGE" # an input/output tensor name of the composing model
         value: "IMAGE" # inputs for the first model should be mapped to the ensemble inputs }
       output_map {